Mueller told Trump's lawyers he could 'compel' president to testify via subpoena

 The possibility of a presidential subpoena by Mueller was first reported by the Washington Post.

+Trump's former lead attorney John Dowd told ABC News that Mueller raised the possibility of a subpoena in that meeting.

+"This isn't some game.
+You are screwing with the work on the president of the United States," Dowd said he told investigators in response.

-Negotiations stalled in March because of the abrupt departure of the president's lead attorney, John Dowd, but talks resumed in recent weeks after Rudy Giuliani joined the legal team.
+Negotiations stalled in March because of Dowd's abrupt departure, but talks resumed in recent weeks after Rudy Giuliani joined the legal team.

 Trump's lawyers created a list of 49 questions based off the ongoing negotiations with Mueller's team and centered around areas the special counsel would like to ask the president.